Obijunior/vbrcc/README.md

 - running `gcc -S -masm=intel <c code>` will show you how `gcc` compiles the inputted c code
 - Similar: `gcc -S -masm=intel -O0 -fno-asynchronous-unwind-tables -fno-ident input.c` but without optimizations or the `.seh_*` directives

-## Roadmap (to C99)
-- add support for types
-- add support for pointers
-- add support for multiple functions and function parameters
-- using lld as a linker instead of gcc as a combined linker/assemblers
-- support for more C functionality: switch statements, break/continue, do while ...
-- Emit ELF64 output (currently Windows PE only).

 ### Output formats